 - A stronger and more influential voice for the Island’s tourism business community at a local, regional and national level.

-With a YES vote being confirmed in July, Visit Isle of Wight has now started work on delivering a planned programme of actions based on the three key themes chosen during the consultation.
+With a YES vote confirmed in July 2016, Visit Isle of Wight is working to deliver a planned programme of actions based on the three key themes chosen during the consultation.

 ATTRACTING VISITORS FOR LIFE

 Attracting new visitors & retaining their loyalty in years to come.